 Over the years, UTZ has commissioned independent baseline and impact studies on cocoa in Ghana and Ivory Coast, tea in Malawi and Kenya, and coffee in Vietnam, Brazil and Colombia.
-The full reports and 2 page summaries are published on this webpage alongside UTZ’s management response.
+The full reports and 2 page summaries are published on the commissioned studies page alongside UTZ’s management response.

 UTZ welcomes feedback on evaluation reports and M&E system documents

 - the intended impacts and outcomes (Theory of Change and M&E framework),

 - the most significant unintended effects (M&E system report) and

 - the scope and boundaries of the M&E system (M&E system report).

 For questions and comments, please contact us via the M&E Department.